limansky/limansky_me/drafts/2016-11-20-getting-started-with-shapeless.md

 First of all let's create a helper functions `createSaver` and `createSimpleSaver` which construct `SqlSaver` instances (in the second one we assume that only one value is saved, so the next index is always equal the previous one plus one).
-Then we create instances for strings, doubles, integers and big decimals.
+Then we create instances for strings, local dates, integers and big decimals.
 Pretty straightforward, right?
 Let's test that it works (I'm using ScalaTest with Mockito):